How Safe Is Co-Sleeping?

 How to start bed-sharing co-sleeping

-Bed-sharing requires a little more preparation, as it can be the method of co-sleeping with the highest level of risk.
+Bed-sharing requires a little more preparation, as it can be the method of co-sleeping with a higher level of risk.

 Check that there are no loose pillows, blankets, or cuddly toys around baby’s head, nor any space between your bed and the wall, so baby doesn’t roll and get stuck between them.